Downtown Convention District

 - Nearly 6,000 rooms are available in the district—2,000 of which connect to the Kansas City Convention Center

 - The Kansas City Convention Center is a first-rate facility that touts incredible 800,000 square feet of get-down-to-work space.

 And with the free-to-ride, state-of-the-art KC Streetcar linking the entire Downtown corridor, the center of the country has decidedly become the center of attention.

-Two major properties headline the hotel offerings in the Downtown Convention District: the Kansas City Marriott Downtown, which boasts 983 rooms and 17,040 square feet of meeting space, and the Loews Kansas City, arriving in 2020 and touting 800 rooms, 60,000 square feet for onsite meetings, plus connection to the Kansas City Convention Center.
+Two major properties headline the hotel offerings in the Downtown Convention District: the Kansas City Marriott Downtown, which boasts 983 rooms and 17,040 square feet of meeting space, and the newly-opened Loews Kansas City, touts 800 rooms, 60,000 square feet for onsite meetings, plus connection to the Kansas City Convention Center.
 Each is only steps from the convention facilities, making event logistics simple for planners and coordinators alike.